pivotal/docs-tas-adapter/install.md

       -addext "subjectAltName = DNS:API-FQDN" \
       -days 365
     ```
-    where `API-FQDN` is the fully qualified domain name (FQDN) to use to access the API.
+    Where `API-FQDN` is the fully qualified domain name (FQDN) to use to access the API.

     If you are using version `libressl` v3.1.0 or earlier: